philipbeel/Tweetable/README.md

 Twitter : [@philipbeel](https://twitter.com/philipbeel)<br/>

 ### Description
 Tweetable is a lightweight jQuery plugin that enables you to display your twitter feed on your site quickly and easily.
 More than just displaying the feeds you can highlight @replys as well as links being dynamically generated for ease of use.

+### IE Usage
+Please note that IE is no longer supprted by this plugin.

 ### Usage
 Call in the jQuery framework and jquery.tweetable.js in your webpage